-- the employer is a Designating Employer, or an Admission Body but not a Transferee Admission Body, and - the employer has no guarantor, and - the admission agreement is likely to terminate, or the employer is likely to lose its last active member, within a timeframe considered appropriate by the Administering Authority to prompt a change in funding, the Administering Authority may set a higher funding target (e.g. using a discount rate set equal to gilt yields) by the time the agreement terminates or the last active member leaves, in order to protect other employers in the Fund.
+- the employer is a Designating Employer, or an Admission Body but not a Transferee Admission Body, and - the employer has no guarantor, and - the admission agreement is likely to terminate, or the employer is likely to lose its last active member, within a timeframe considered appropriate by the Administering Authority to prompt a change in funding, the Administering Authority may set a higher funding target (e.g. based on the return from long-term gilt yields) by the time the agreement terminates or the last active member leaves, in order to protect other employers in the Fund.
 This policy will increase regular contributions and reduce, but not entirely eliminate, the possibility of a final deficit payment being required from or a surplus payment being made to the employer when a cessation valuation is carried out.